wdi-sg/pokedex-express-post/README.md

 We will build our first web app using Node.js and Express - a Pokedex app.

-For this exercise, we will continue building our Pokedex web app - setting up our server to accept POST requests to save user-provided data and providing relevant responses.
+For this exercise, we will continue building our Pokedex web app - setting up our server to accept POST requests to save user-provided data.
+We will serve a form to the user for them to send data to our server to create a new pokemon.

 The starter code in this repository builds upon the previous exercise's ([pokedex-express](https://github.com/wdi-sg/pokedex-express)).